 If you are under the age of 21, you are required by Florida law to wear a helmet.
 If you are over the age of 21 and you don’t want to wear a helmet, you must purchase at least $10,000 in medical coverage.
 If you fail to wear a helmet, the at-fault driver’s attorney can state that you are partially responsible for your injuries, but your Naples motorcycle accident attorney will be prepared for this argument.
 We will fight it by presenting the ample evidence that we will have in court.

 Naples, FL Motorcycle Accident Statute of Limitations

-In Florida, most people must file a personal injury lawsuit for a motorcycle accident within four years of the accident.
+In Florida, most people must file a personal injury lawsuit for a motorcycle accident within two years of the accident.
 If you are filing a wrongful death lawsuit, you will only have two years to do so.
 It can seem like you have a lot of time to get your case started, but it isn’t a good idea to wait too long.
 You must contact us at the Shiner Law Group if you have been injured in a motorcycle collision.
 Evidence can be misplaced if too much time passes, and witnesses can forget what they witnessed, so contact us today.